pierre-rouleau/pel/doc/pel-manual.rst

 **Fast Track**

-If you don't want to read the full detailed description of the installation steps, you can skip to the section
+If you don't want to read the full detailed description of the installation steps, you can skip to the section titled `Fast Track Installation Steps`_.

-Fast Track Installation Steps

 **Detailed Track**